Low-Resolution Editing is All You Need for High-Resolution Editing

 \subsection{Overview}

-The proposed method generates high-resolution output $\imghr$ in a patch-wise manner, for precise control of the fine-grained details present in $\imghs$.
-We first divide all conditioning images into $N \times M$ patches.
-For each patch, we transfer the fine-grained details residing in $\imghs$ by manipulating the intermediate features of a pretrained diffusion model (Sec.~\ref{subsec:method_hf}), producing $N \times M$ enhanced target patches.
-Then, they are synchronized and fused into a coherent high-resolution target image (Sec.~\ref{subsec:method_sync}), ensuring {smoothness} across patch boundaries.
+The proposed method generates high-resolution output $\imghr$ in a patch-wise manner, for precise control over the fine-grained details present in $\imghs$.
+We first divide all conditioning images into $N \times M$ patches (Sec.~\ref{subsec:method_patch}).
+For each patch, we transfer the fine-grained details residing in $\imghs$ by manipulating the intermediate features of a pretrained generative model (Sec.~\ref{subsec:method_hf}), producing $N \times M$ enhanced target patches.
+Then, they are synchronized and fused into a coherent high-resolution target image (Sec.~\ref{subsec:method_sync}), ensuring smoothness across patch boundaries.
 Figure~\ref{fig:method} provides a summary of our method.